I bambini possono avere la febbre da fieno?

 How likely is a baby to develop hay fever?

-Torna ai contenutiDr Deborah Lee di Doctor Fox Online Pharmacy explains that if a baby with AR also suffers from eczema atopico, asma, food allergies, o un allergy to insect bites/stings,it suggests that a possible hay fever diagnosis could be likely in the future.
+Torna ai contenutiDr Deborah Lee of Doctor Fox Online Pharmacy explains that if a baby with AR also suffers from eczema atopico, asma, food allergies, or an allergy to insect bites/stings,it suggests that a possible hay fever diagnosis could be likely in the future.

 Babies can be allergic to just one type of pollen (such as tree or grass), or they might have an allergic reaction to several pollen types.
 This could mean they show symptoms of hay fever from spring through until autumn.